asynkron/protoactor-website/hugo/content/docs/bootcamp/unit-9/lesson-3/_index.md

 #### Deleting an event.

 Usually in applications, deleting events is not used at all, or it is used in combination with snapshots.
 Since by deleting events, you lose the history of how the state of the actor changed before it reached the current state.
-However, if you need to delete events for some reason, you can use the `DeleteEventsAsync () ' method and pass the index of the required event.
+However, if you need to delete events for some reason, you can use the `DeleteEventsAsync()` method and pass the index of the required event.

 #### Practical implementation.